Actigraphy wristbands to monitor sleep hygiene

 What is Actigraphy?

-Whether or not our patients report having difficulty sleeping, an Actigraphy assessment usually gives the therapist more insight into a patient's presenting symptoms.
-As explained in this article on sleep and adhd, smartphones, tablets, desktop computers and LED lamps omit a blue spectrum light which the human body more naturally needs during daylight hours.
-Overexposure to blue spectrum light in the evenings and before bedtime, counteracts the body's release of sleep-inducing melatonin.
-This may subsequently affect mood, attention, activity-levels and of course a person's level of fatigue.
+Whether or not a client reports a sleep problem, an Actigraphy assessment usually gives the therapist more insight into presenting symptoms.
+Smartphones, tablets, desktop computers, LED and fluorescent lamps omit a high spectrum blue light which the human body more naturally needs during daylight hours.
+Overexposure to blue spectrum light in the evenings and especially before bedtime, counteracts the body's release of sleep-inducing melatonin.
+This impacts on sleep quality and sleep duration, thereby affecting mood and attention levels.

-After the recommended course of treatment with neuroCare we recommend wearing the Actigraphy wrist-band for another 7 days to see if there has been an improvement in sleep, activity levels and exposure to blue light before bed.
+After treatment with neuroCare, we recommend wearing the Actigrahy wristband for another 7 days to see if there has been an improvement in sleep, activity levels and exposure to blue light before bed.

 What do I do when I get my wristband?